 Top Speed | 194.8 mph |

 The Dodge M4S from the film The Wraith appears to be a vehicle without limits.
 With a powerful yet mysterious design, this car seems to rise above what is normally possible.
-Through various facets of its on-screen abilities and role in the movie’s plot, the M4S establishes itself as a truly unique fictional car.
+The M4S featured an entirely dark color scheme befitting its dominating role and indestructible design in the movie, allowing it to withstand severe crashes without losing its functionality.

 5. The Mystery Machine - “Scooby-Doo, Where Are You!”
 (1969):